Health in Variety

 where do you deliver?

-I run a hotel. can you sell one off boxes to visitors?
+I run a hotel. can you sell organic boxes to visitors?

 i’m a chef. do you still sell wholesale?

 At the moment, as we build back up our field, we are being extra selective to avoid over-harvesting.
-We will make an announcement if things change.
+We will make an announcement when things change.

 Why do some of my vegetables have a white watermark residue on them?